 5. University of Southern California

-What We Like: It is estimated that the economic impact of the University of Southern California on the state’s economy to be $8 billion.
+What We Like: It is estimated that the economic impact of the University of Southern California on the state’s economy is $8 billion.

 Degree: Public Policy: Health Policy and Management, BS